Updated in 2023: Justin Seltzer, MD.

-By Nicholas Ward, MD, Michael Darracq, MD, and Binh Ly, MD
+Authors in 2012: Nicholas Ward, MD, Michael Darracq, MD, and Binh Ly, MD.

-- Where are jellyfish found?
+- Where are the most dangerous jellyfish found?

 - What are the symptoms and signs of jellyfish envenomation?